Members packing toys had to wear masks, but the toys still looked great. Over 1500 toys were made to be distributed to children.

 For many years the DuPage Woodworkers have been making toys to give away at the holidays.
 The toys are distributed through a number of local charitable organizations.
 Sometimes we make thousands of toys a year.

 We have a number of toy plans on the website (below) and available at meetings through the Toy Committee.
 The Toy Committee also has wheels available for toy car making.
-Sometimes they have wood given to the club to make toys.
+Sometimes they have wood given to the organization to make toys.

-From time to time the committee organizes toy making days where club members get together and build toys in a sort of assembly line.
+From time to time the committee organizes toy making days where members get together and build toys in a sort of assembly line.
 When that happens you can sign up to come by for a morning or an afternoon to contribute to the effort.